Have a question that you don't see listed here? E-mail us, or call 860-486-5000, for more information.

 What Is The Difference Between Restricted And Unrestricted Gifts?
 [Top of page]

-The vast majority of gifts the Foundation receives are designated for specific purposes at the University.
-In fiscal year 2013, more than 99 percent of the gifts it accepted were “restricted” by the donors to support a particular scholarship, faculty or program fund.
+The vast majority of gifts the Foundation receives is designated for specific purposes at the University.
+In fiscal year 2013, more than 90 percent of the gifts it accepted were "restricted" by the donors to support a particular scholarship, faculty or program fund.
 The Foundation has a fiduciary responsibility to comply with donor intentions with respect to the charitable gifts it accepts and may not expend funds in a manner inconsistent with the terms of the gift provided by the donor.
 It cannot appropriate any of these restricted funds for the operating expenses of the Foundation, for example, or for any other purpose not in keeping with the specific provisions laid out by the donors when making their contributions.

 Why Doesn’t The Foundation Pay Its Administrative Costs From The Money It Raises?
 [Top of page]

 The UConn Foundation receives very few unrestricted gifts that can be used to fund its operations.
 The only other sources of income for the Foundation in addition to the fee-for-services payment (MOU) from the University are 1) a management fee assessed on the endowment for overseeing the investment of these assets; 2) investment earnings on non-endowed funds; and 3) a gift fee.
 All fees are fully disclosed to donors through pledge agreements and other gift documents.
 It is worth noting that unlike some larger public research university foundations of longer standing (e.g., the University of Wisconsin), the Foundation does not possess a large enough endowment to generate sufficient management fees that would enable it to be self-funding.